ZiningW/RTCDDR/README.md

-# OpenTok Background Subtraction using TensorFlow
+# Multiplayer Posing game using Vonage Video and TensorFlow PoseNet

-Using TensorFlow for basic background subtraction for video calls over Vonage OpenTok
+Using combination of TensorFlow PoseNet, Vonage Video API, and Websockets to create a multiplayer "Simon Says" posing game

 ## Setting your OpenTok apiKey, sessionId and token